-STRONGER than expected demand for straw combined with a sudden realisation that straw yields across the country are light is driving prices up.
+STRONGER-than-expected demand and light yields across the country are driving straw prices up.

-According to Devon-based merchant John Dorse, many farms are still stuck with too many cattle due to movement restrictions and suspension of the OTMS.
+According to Devon-based merchant John Dorse, many farms are still stuck with too many cattle due to movement restrictions and suspension of the Over Thirty Months Scheme.

 High prices at some standing straw auctions led to some verbal agreements being broken by growers for an extra 25/ha (10/acre).